yash6967/StackHack_final/bookingwebapp/README.md

-Based on the provided information, here's a comprehensive README file for your movie booking website project:

----

-# StackHack2.0
+# Mise-en-Movie

 ## Overview

-**StackHack2.0** is a full-stack movie booking website where users can book movies listed by admins.
+**Mise-en-Movie** is a full-stack movie booking website where users can book movies listed by admins.
 The website supports multiple user roles, including Admin, Super Admin, and Customer, each with different levels of access and control.
 Admins can list movies, theaters, and create showtimes, while customers can browse available movies and book tickets.
 Super Admins can manage user roles.

 ## Features